ibm-cloud-docs/netezza/webconsole/wp_smartscaling.md

 # Smart scaling
 {: #smartscaling}

+You can use this feature only if you are on {{site.data.keyword.netezza_short}} on AWS.
+{: important}

 On the _Workload patterns_ page, you learn how to optimize the usage of your system resources as smart scaling uses machine learning to provide predictions based on historical workload patterns.

 By hovering over each data point, you reveal a tool tip with more information.
 Tool tips include Time interval, Historical and/or Predicted NZP, NZP description, Historical or Suggested Contour Profile.

 When you are looking at the graph overall, use the legend to identify the contour profile.